luxonis/depthai-hardware/DM1098EMB_DepthAI_USB3/README.md

 **Caution: This design shouldn't be used in a new products or as a reference for new designs.**

-**If you need a replacement for DM1098EMB, please contact Luxonis support and we will send you OAK-FFC-3P-OG (DM1098FFC) or OAK-FFC-3P (DM1090FFC) as a replacement upon agreement, which is updated and more robust design.**
+**If you need a replacement for DM1098EMB, please contact Luxonis support and we will send you OAK-FFC-3P-OG (DM1098FFC) or OAK-FFC-3P (DM1090FFC) which are both improved versions of this design.**

-**For customers who do need this exact design, we maintain stock and can get you stock.
+**For customers who do need this -exact- design, we maintain stock and can get you stock.
 Reach out to support at luxonis dot com if that is the case.**

 **For new projects FFC reference design OAK-FFC-3P is located [here](https://github.com/luxonis/depthai-hardware/tree/master/DM1090FFC_DepthAI_USB3) .**